for Healthcare Education

 Admission to Physician Assistant school is competitive and schools choose among many qualified applicants.
 Evaluation of candidates is based largely on objective criteria.
 While high overall and science GPAs are important, there are other important requirements that you need to fulfill as well.
 These include:

 - competitive Graduate Records Exam (GRE) scores.
 The GRE is required by the majority of PA programs.

 - PA schools generally require a certain number of hours of direct healthcare experience (some up to 1,000 hours).
 Verify the hours requirement with the schools to which you want to apply.

 - strong letters of reference (both academic and from a PA)

 - evidence of leadership potential as demonstrated by a few carefully chosen extracurricular activities

 Applying to Physician Assistant School

-The majority of PA schools require that students apply to their programs using a web-based application service called the Centralized Application Service for Physician Assistants (CASPA).
+The majority of PA schools require that students apply to their programs using a web-based application service called the Central Application Service for Physician Assistants (CASPA).
 For more information and for a complete listing of schools that require students to apply through CASPA, visit the CASPA website.